benroberts999/ampsci/README.md

 [_ampsci_](https://ampsci.dev/)
 is a c++ program for high-precision atomic structure calculations of one and two valence atomic systems, developed and maintained by [Benjamin M. Roberts](https://broberts.io/), University of Queensland, Australia

-It solves the correlated Dirac equation using the Hartree-Fock + correlation potential method (based on Dzuba-Flambaum-Sushkov method) to produce a set of atomic wavefunctions and energies.
-For two-valence systems, uses the CI+MBPT (Configuration Interaction with many-body perturbation theory) method.
-The method is fully relativistic, includes electron correlations, all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, RPA for matrix elements, and structure radiation/renormalisation.
-QED is included via the Flambaum-Ginges radiative potential method.
-Can solve for continuum states with high energy, and calculate ionisation cross sections with large energy/momentum transfer.

 Designed to be fast, accurate, and easy to use.

+* Solves the correlated Dirac equation using the Hartree-Fock + correlation potential method (based on Dzuba-Flambaum-Sushkov method) to produce a set of atomic wavefunctions and energies.
+* For two-valence systems, uses the CI+MBPT (Configuration Interaction with many-body perturbation theory) method.
+* Fully relativistic, includes electron correlations, all-orders screening and hole-particle interaction, finite-nuclear size, Breit interaction, radiative QED effects, RPA for matrix elements, and structure radiation/renormalisation.
+* QED is included via the Flambaum-Ginges radiative potential method.
+* Can solve for continuum states with high energy, and calculate ionisation cross sections with large energy/momentum transfer.
+* Can solve for exotic atoms (e.g., muonic atoms), including electron screening.
-The "modules" system (see [doc/modules.md](doc/modules.md)) makes it simple to add your own routines to use the atomic wavefunctions to calculate whatever properties you may be interested in.
+* The "modules" system (see [doc/modules.md](doc/modules.md)) makes it simple to add your own routines to use the atomic wavefunctions to calculate whatever properties you may be interested in.

-* The code is on GitHub: [github.com/benroberts999/ampsci](https://github.com/benroberts999/ampsci)
+The code is on GitHub: [github.com/benroberts999/ampsci](https://github.com/benroberts999/ampsci)
 * See [ampsci.dev/](https://ampsci.dev/) for full documentation
+* A basic step-by-step introduction is here: [doc/tutorial.md](doc/tutorial.md)
 * A full description of the physics methods and approximations, including references, is given in the physics documentation: [ampsci.pdf][man-url].

-* **Important:** this is a _pre-release_ version of the code: not fully tested or documented, and should not be used for publishable calculations (without consultation)
+**Important:** this is a _pre-release_ version of the code: not fully tested or documented, and should not be used for publishable calculations (without consultation)

 [![github][github-badge]](https://github.com/benroberts999/ampsci)
 [![doxygen][doxygen-badge]][docs-url]